⏳ 10 min read · Last updated: March 2026

 📊 Side-by-Side Comparison

-This is the table I wish I had when I bought my first apartment grow light.
-It cuts through the noise fast.
+This is the table I wish I had when I bought my first apartment grow light, because it cuts through the noise fast.
 Not sure how much wattage your setup actually needs?
 The hydroponic grow light calculator gives you an estimate in under a minute.

 🌿 The 3 Best LED Grow Lights for Apartment Countertop Hydroponics